Rockhill Theatre

 Nearby Theaters

 The Rockhill Theatre opened May 20, 1927 with Laura La Plante in “The Love Thrill” and a stage show.
-Organist Morrill Moore played the organ.
+Organist Morrill Moore played the Robert-Morton pipe organ.
 It was located on Troost Avenue at Brush Creek Boulevard.
-It was closed in 1954 and reopened as the Rockhill Art Theatre ion September 6, 1956.
-It has since been demolished.
+It was closed in 1954 and reopened as the Rockhill Art Theatre on September 6, 1956.
+Following an arson fire, it has since been demolished.
 The only remnants of the once beautiful theatre is part of the front entrance with the dome above the building.

 Just login to your account and subscribe to this theater.